 Table 1: Signals of the SIM interface (SMT application interface) .
 15 Table 2: GPIO lines and possible alternative assignment .
 18 Table 3: Overview of PCM pin functions .
-19 Table 4: Overview of I 2 S pin functions .
-20 Table 5: Return loss in the active band .
+19 Table 4: Overview of I 2 S pin functions Table 5: Return loss in the active band .
 22 Table 6: Sample ranges of the GNSS antenna diagnostic measurements and their possible meaning .
-31 Table 7: Directives .
-37 Table 8: Standards of North American type approval .
-37 Table 9: Standards of European type approval .
-37 Table 10: Requirements of quality .
-38 Table 11: Standards of the Ministry of Information Industry of the People's Republic of China .
-38 Table 12: Toxic or hazardous substances or elements with defined concentration limits .
-39 Table 13: Antenna gain limits for FCC and ISED .
-42 Table 14: List of parts and accessories .
-50 Table 15: Molex sales contacts (subject to change) .
-51
+31 Table 7: Standards of North American type approval Table 8: Requirements of quality .
+37 Table 9: Standards of the Ministry of Information Industry of the People's Republic of China .
+38 Table 10: Antenna gain limits for FCC and ISED Table 11: List of parts and accessories .
+48 Table 12: Molex sales contacts (subject to change)